Victoria’s Culture Day: Explore the Past, Live in the Present, and Embrace the Future

 Victoria’s culture is very diverse and fascinating with the influences of the Indigenous culture, the British and Asian traditions.
 You can experience those influences through museums, heritage sites, galleries, and architecture in Victoria.
 Take a look at this day guide and plan a cultural trip.
 You can then immerse yourself in the rich history of Victoria, and learn more about Victoria’s culture.

 Let’s start the day in a local coffee shop in Colwood.
 Pilgrim Coffee House serves delicious pastries and coffee in a friendly atmosphere.
 It is a 20-minute drive from Downtown Victoria.
 It is also a 40-minute bus ride (no. 50 Langford) with a bus stop right by the coffee house on Sooke Road.

 They are open from Monday-Saturday 8am-4pm.

-Fun Fact: 12 people (including 1 woman) served as keepers of the light at Fisgard Lighthouse between 1860 and 1928.
+Fun Fact: 12 lighthouse keepers (and sometimes their wives) manned Fisgard Lighthouse between 1860 and 1928.